manassaloi/manassaloi.github.io/_posts/2016-04-21-mcKinsey-edge-hattori.markdown

 Deliver Feedback Using Positive Criticism.
 Delivering criticism does not have to be harsh when you use a simple technique.

 **PRINCIPLE 33**
 Please Your Assistant and Support Staff.
-Assistants and support staff are crucial to your success; treat them with uttermost care
+Assistants and support staff are crucial to your success; treat them with uttermost care.

 **PRINCIPLE 34**
 Always Prepare an Agenda Before Meetings.
 An agenda is an important priority-setting process, and it must be presented.